cfmmoc/cfmmoc/README.md

 Change directory to bin/ using `cd bin/`.

-Run `./cfMMOC`, and then start cfMMOC-back.
+Run `./cfMMOC` in terminal, and then select cfMMOC-back.

-Run `./cfMMOC`, and then start cfMMOC-fore.
+Run `./cfMMOC` in a new terminal, and then select cfMMOC-fore.

 As `./cfMMOC` runs for the first time, do not select full screen mode in configuration dialog, and 800x600 resolution is recommended.

-If `./cfMMOC` returns `./cfMMOC: error while loading shared libraries: libOgreMain.so.1.9.0: cannot open shared object file: No such file or directory`, please run as `LD_PRELOAD=./libOgreMain.so.1.9.0:./libOgreOverlay.so.1.9.0 ./cfMMOC`.
+If `./cfMMOC` returns `./cfMMOC: error while loading shared libraries: libOgreMain.so.1.9.0: cannot open shared object file: No such file or directory`, please run `./cfMMOC` as `LD_PRELOAD=./libOgreMain.so.1.9.0:./libOgreOverlay.so.1.9.0 ./cfMMOC`.

 ## Configuration